flowr-analysis/flowr/wiki/Query API.md

                         - **argName** string [optional] _The name of the argument that contains the library name._
             - **.** object
-                _The id map query retrieves the location of every id in the ast._
+                _The location map query retrieves the location of every id in the ast._
                 - **type** string [required]
                     _The type of the query._
                     Allows only the values: 'location-map'